Rgopi143/RANBRIDGE-INTERN/RANBRIDGE-INTERN-main/RANBRIDGE-INTERN-main/README.md

-# RANBRIDGE Services - React Version
+# RANBRIDGE Solutions - React Version

 This is a React version of the RANBRIDGE Services website, converted from the original HTML/CSS/JavaScript implementation.
 The website showcases internship opportunities and courses in various tech fields.